wimmers/archive-of-graph-formalizations/README.md

 - for [`Tree_Decomposition`](https://www.isa-afp.org/entries/Tree_Decomposition.html) Dittmann defines [directed graphs](https://www.isa-afp.org/browser_info/current/AFP/Tree_Decomposition/Graph.html)  as a set of pairs.
   - code duplication with [graphs in Menger's Theorem](https://www.isa-afp.org/browser_info/current/AFP/Menger/Graph.html))
   - further defines `cycle`
+- Mohammad:
+  - A digraph is a set of pairs of vertices.
+The digraph's vertices are the union of vertices on which there are incident edges.

 ### Directed Weighted/Labeled Graphs